Saturnalia (play-by-mail game): Publication history

 Saturnalia was one of the first single-character fantasy, sword and sorcery PBM role-playing games.
 Neil Packer and Simon Letts designed the game.
 Also known as Sat, Saturnalia was hand moderated.
 Turn results in 1985 comprised an A4-sized page of small handwriting, with shorter or longer results resulting in adjusted turn fees.

 In 1987, Sloth Enterprises was formed to moderate a commercial version of the game.
 In an advertisement in the October 1986 issue of Adventurer, Sloth Enterprises asserted that Saturnalia currently had a subscriber base of over 700 players, making it the largest single-player PBM game in the U.K. By 1997, the game had been running for twenty years.

 Linda Little commented in the inaugural issue of Games International that Saturnalia and other early fantasy PBMs were based on table-top RPGs such as Dungeons & Dragons "in which the norm is to play a single adventurer trying to make his or her way in a pretty harsh world.
 The worlds in question tended to be low-tech with mythical beasts and various sentient races."
 A reviewer in 1985 also likened the game to Dungeons & Dragons.

 By 1997, the original two gamemasters (the game designers) had expanded to five, running six different "regions" within Saturnalia.
 These included "Neil's Area", run by Neil Packer, "Exile" run by John Davies, "North West" run by Colin Andrews, "Shyrley's Area", and "Simon's Area".
 Andrews also ran a North East region.
+In 2002, Dark Wolf Games published the game in the United Kingdom.